-- The Computer Integrated Manufacturing (CIM) lab, located in Barnard Hall 115, enables hands-on learning about fundamental CIM technologies using industrial equipment and related software.
+The Computer Integrated Manufacturing (CIM) lab, located in 188 Norm Asbjornson Hall, enables hands-on learning about fundamental CIM technologies using industrial equipment and related software.

 The Decision Support Systems lab supports a wide range of IMSE undergraduate and IE graduate courses and projects.
 This Lab is located in Roberts Hall 419.